Particular/docs.particular.net/servicecontrol/logging.md

 ### Rolling Logs

-Before v1.10 The service control logs rolled based on date.
+Before v1.10 The ServiceControl logs rolled based on date.

 From v1.10 the logs roll based on date or if the log exceeds 30MB.
 This applies to both the ServiceControl logs and the RavenDB logs.